Birth Control Bingo: Spermicides

 In a similar vein, studies have found that spermicides increase the risks of acquiring sexually transmitted infections, including HIV, for some people, primarily those very frequently using spermicides, or who are having a lot of intercourse or many partners.
 Nonoxynol-9 can cause small, micro-abrasions of the genitals, which create greater opportunities for infections from viruses and bacteria.
 To play it safe, both in terms of STIs and for general vaginal health and comfort, if spermicides feel at all irritating to you or your partner -- if they leave either of you feeling rubbed a bit raw, sore, swollen or itchy -- it's probably best not to use them.
 As well, some HIV and STI prevention organizations suggest that non-monogamous couples not use spermicides because of the possibly increased risks of acquiring infections.

 The World Health Organization has made clear that there is no evidence that spermicidally-lubricated condoms provide any additional protection against pregnancy or STIs compared with condoms lubricated with other products.
 In other words, condoms with spermicide have the exact same efficacy -- they are no more effective -- as condoms without a spermicidal lubricant added.
-They add that since adverse effects due to the addition of Nonoxynol-9 to condoms cannot be excluded, such condoms should no longer be promoted, and also suggest that Nonoxynol-9 not ever be used rectally/anally.
+They add that since adverse effects due to the addition of Nonoxynol-9 to condoms cannot be excluded, such condoms should no longer be promoted, and also suggest that Nonoxynol-9 never be used rectally/anally.

 You can get spermicides from the same places -- and usually in the same aisle -- where you can get condoms: pharmacies, grocers, megastores, online vendors, student and community health centers and clinics (where they can often be found for free) and in other places.